shivannis/xandr-docs-public/xandr-docs/articles/invest/auditing-creatives.md

 ---
-Title : Auditing Creatives
-Description : Learn the process of auditing creatives on the Xandr platform before they are allowed to run on real-time inventory.
+title : Microsoft Invest - Auditing Creatives description : Learn the process of auditing creatives on the Xandr platform before they are allowed to run on real-time inventory.
 ---

-# Auditing creatives
+# Microsoft Invest - Auditing creatives

 Buyers must submit creatives to Xandr so that they can be audited before running on Xandr real-time inventory.
 Creatives that fail the Xandr platform audit will not run.